anshika2698/Data-Works-portfolio/final-project-part-one.md

 My plan is to integrate insights from both datasets to explore whether high social media usage corresponds to lower reading activity.
 I also plan on examining which social media platforms dominate attention within this age group and how emotional responses differ across them.
 These insights will guide the visual story I build—starting from my personal experience, widening the lens to population-level patterns, and ultimately revealing how digital engagement might be reshaping the reading habits of an entire generation.

 # Method and medium
-> By leveraging the data and Tableau to

-Text here...
+Using Kaggle as the data source and Tableau as the visualization tool, I will be able to bring forward quantitative insights with a narrative flow.
+This combination will support an accessible, visually engaging story that shows how modern reading behaviors have changed in this digital era.

 ## References
 _List any references you used here._